sisterwoman vegan is a plant based social enterprise exploring wellness through food.

-sisterwoman vegan aims to encourage healing using plant based dishes inspired by Black women and our stories. i want to provide a space to empower us to think more critically about the food that we eat and repair our relationships with food that patriarchy, capitalism and white supremacy have disrupted.
+i want to empower us to think more critically about the food that we eat and begin to repair our relationships with food, (and each other, and ourselves), that patriarchy, capitalism and white supremacy have disrupted.

 n.b. these are things i have learnt on my personal journey to self love, healing and wellness. it works for me. it may not work for you. take what does, leave what doesn't, just try your best, love and trust yourself and stay informed.

-a holistic approach considers a persons physical, mental and emotional health as well as the social structures and circumstances creating their environment.
+i adopt a holistic approach that considers physical, mental and emotional health as well as the social structures and circumstances creating our environments.

-i listened to the vegan praxis of black lives matter, organised by a breeze harper and sistah vegan. i learned about ital cooking, aph ko, queen afua, chef lauren von der pool, chef akhi and dr sebi, and came to understand that wellness is not only our social and political right, but our birthright as Black people.
+i listened to the vegan praxis of black lives matter, organised by a breeze harper and sistah vegan. i learned about ital cooking, aph ko, queen afua and chef lauren von der pool and came to understand that wellness is not only our social and political right, but our birthright as Black people.

 in 2018, after being diagnosed with bipolar affective disorder, i began to use food to heal myself.

 I LEARNED HOW TO COOK BY BEING POOR, BLACK AND FAT.

 my mama taught me how to make something out of nothing.

 my dad taught me the power of family meals.

 my grandmas taught me me that cooking is a love language.